- COVID-19 FAQs

 Individuals should use discretion and ride at their own risk.
 We ask that you please practice physical distancing and understand that facial coverings are required to ride.
 Passengers must be seated, not standing, and disinfectant wipes will be available for use on buses.
 For more information, please visit the Getting Around OCMD page or view the 2020 Transportation Schedule.

 We will continue to assess future event postponements or cancellations, and will align our event decisions with Governor Hogan’s phased approach in his Roadmap to Recovery.
-Sunfest, originally scheduled for October 1 - 4, 2020, has now been postponed to 2021.
 Events that have been canceled will remain canceled at this time.
-For a detailed list of current event postponements or cancellations, visit ococean.com/events or oceancitymd.gov/oc/coronavirus-information.
+For a detailed list of current event postponements or cancellations, visit ococean.com/events.

 Yes, our hotels and short-term rentals are open and accepting reservations.
-They are also offering flexible cancellation policies for future trips during these uncertain times.
+Many are also offering flexible cancellation policies for future trips during these uncertain times.
 It’s important to note that the refund/cancellation policy for any upcoming reservation may vary based on where you are planning to stay, so we encourage you to contact the business directly to inquire about cancellation policies and terms.
+Masks are required in hotel lobbies and all public areas.

 We understand the concerns regarding your safety while visiting Ocean City and its businesses.
 The health and safety of Ocean City’s residents, visitors, and employees are our number one priority.
 We are encouraging each individual to practice social distancing guidelines and adhere to the rules and guidelines outlined by the CDC and the State of Maryland.